Methum-Minsuka/Vocational-Training-Center-Dehiwala/README.md

-# 📘 Vocational Training Center - Dehiwala
+# 📘 Vocational Training Center Online - Dehiwala

-### 🔹 Project Name: `Vocational-Training-Center-Dehiwala`
+### 🔹 Project Name: `Vocational-Training-Center-Online-Dehiwala`

 ---

 ## 📝 Description

-**"Vocational Training Center - Dehiwala"** is a Windows desktop application developed specifically for the government institution Vocational Training Center - Dehiwala.
+**"Vocational Training Center Online - Dehiwala"** is a Windows desktop application developed specifically for the government institution Vocational Training Center - Dehiwala.
 This software is designed to provide **student learning access management** and o**nline lesson control** within the institution.

 The system allows the **Admin** to create student accounts via **Google Forms**, storing usernames and passwords in an **online database**.
 Students can log in from anywhere, and their credentials are verified online before granting access.